Cambricon/caffe_boost/README.md

 - run_all_offline_mc.sh: running networks with multiple cores in offline mode.
 - run_all_offline_sc.sh: running networks with single core in offline mode.
 - run_all_online_sc.sh: running networks with single core in online mode.
+- run_all_online_mc.sh: running networks with multiple core in online mode.

 ### Environment Setup
 You need to setup some environment variables so that scripts could find Cambricon Caffe binaries and datasets.
 There are 2 environment variables, please setup them according to below commands: